Portal (video game): Plot

 The game begins with Chell waking up from a stasis bed and hearing instructions from GLaDOS, an artificial intelligence, about upcoming tests.
 Chell enters into sequential distinct chambers that introduce her to varying challenges to solve using her portal gun, with GLaDOS as her only interaction.
 GLaDOS promises cake as a reward for Chell if she completes all the test chambers.
 As Chell nears completion, GLaDOS's motives and behavior turn more sinister, suggesting insincerity and callous disregard for the safety and well-being of test subjects.
 The test chambers become increasingly dangerous as Chell proceeds, including a live-fire course designed for military androids, as well as chambers flooded with a hazardous liquid.
 In one chamber, GLaDOS forces Chell to "euthanize" a Weighted Companion Cube in an incinerator, after Chell uses it for assistance.

 After Chell completes the final test chamber, GLaDOS maneuvers Chell into an incinerator in an attempt to kill her.
 Chell escapes with the portal gun and makes her way through the maintenance areas within the Enrichment Center.
 GLaDOS panics and insists that she was pretending to kill Chell as part of testing, while it becomes clear that GLaDOS had previously killed all the inhabitants of the center.
 Chell travels further through the maintenance areas, discovering dilapidated backstage areas covered in graffiti that includes statements such as "the cake is a lie", and pastiches of quotes from famous poets such as Henry Wadsworth Longfellow and Emily Brontë.

 Despite GLaDOS's attempts to dissuade her with lies and threats, Chell proceeds and eventually confronts GLaDOS in a large chamber where her hardware hangs overhead.
-A sphere soon falls from GLaDOS and Chell drops it in an incinerator.
+A sphere falls from GLaDOS and Chell drops it in an incinerator.
 GLaDOS reveals that the sphere was the morality core of her conscience, one of multiple personality cores that Aperture Science employees installed after she flooded the center with neurotoxin gas; with the core removed, she can access the neurotoxin emitters again.
 A six-minute countdown starts as Chell dislodges and incinerates more of GLaDOS' personality cores, while GLaDOS mocks and attacks her.
 After Chell destroys the last personality core, a malfunction tears the room apart and transports everything to the surface.
-Chell lies outside the facility's gates amid the remains of GLaDOS, but is promptly dragged away by an unseen robotic entity.
+Chell lies outside the facility's gates amid the remains of GLaDOS, and is promptly dragged away by an unseen robotic entity.
 (Note: The game's original ending does not include the entity taking Chell, and was retroactively included following the announcement of Portal 2.)

 The final scene, viewed within the bowels of the facility, shows a candlelit Black Forest cake, and a Weighted Companion Cube, surrounded by shelves containing dozens of inactive personality cores.
 The cores begin to light up, before a robotic arm descends and extinguishes the candle on the cake, casting the room into darkness.
 Over the credits, GLaDOS delivers a concluding report through the song "Still Alive", declaring the experiment to be a success.